EpsilonSolutions/netscaler-command-reference/docs/ns/ns-acl/ns-acl.md

 <b>srcMac</b>
 MAC address to match against the source MAC address of an incoming IPv4 packet.

+<b>srcMacMask</b>
+Used to define range of Source MAC address.
+It takes string of 0 and 1, 0s are for exact match and 1s for wildcard.
+For matching first 3 bytes of MAC address, srcMacMask value "000000111111".
+Default value: "000000000000"

 <b>protocol</b>
 Protocol to match against the protocol of an incoming IPv4 packet.